minhajhasan-dev/car-store/README.md

 ## Introduction

-The Car Store application is designed to manage the inventory of a car dealership.
-It allows users to add, update, and delete car listings, as well as search for cars based on various criteria.
+The Car Store application is a comprehensive solution for managing the inventory of a car dealership.
+It provides functionalities for adding, updating, and deleting car listings, as well as searching for cars based on various criteria.

 ## Features